EWE Baskets Juniors

 EWE Baskets Juniors, also Oldenburger TB, is a professional basketball team that is based in Oldenburg, Germany.
 The club's full name is Oldenburger Turnerbund.
 The team is a part of the bigger Basketball Bundesliga team EWE Baskets Oldenburg, and is used as a development team of EWE.
 The team cooperates with the Baskets Akademie Weser-Ems, which is the youth development academy of the Oldenburg professional team.

+In the 2024-25 season, the EWE baskets juniors promoted back to the ProB from the regionalliga after defeating VFL Stade in the finals of the play-offs.